 Both buildings have really, really awful tenants.
 Other than the guy to our left who doesn’t ever come home, I’d say we’re the best tenants in both buildings combined.
 And he only wins because he’s never there, and how can you be a bad tenant if you are never there?

-At any given time, we have the baby (toddler) crying a tortured cry from the other building (it’s hot out, so the windows are open and we can hear everything), the drug addicts upstairs stomping, pacing, or fighting (depending on their mood), the teenager across the hall knocking on the drug dealer’s door next door to us asking for some drugs, the deadbeat dad screaming at his child (named – no word of a joke – Angel), the young men outside playing rap music and smoking (and discussing how they can’t afford prostitutes), the lady upstairs getting in a verbal yelling match with the lady two doors down about how close they were parked, and the yappy dog in the building next to us that they lock on the deck.
+At any given time, we have the toddler crying a tortured cry from the other building (it’s hot out, so the windows are open and we can hear everything), the drug addicts upstairs stomping, pacing, or fighting (depending on their mood), the teenager across the hall knocking on the drug dealer’s door next door to us asking for some drugs, the deadbeat dad screaming at his child (named Angel), the young men outside playing rap music and smoking (and discussing how they can't afford prostitutes), the lady upstairs getting in a verbal yelling match with the lady two doors down about how close they were parked, and the yappy dog in the building next to us whose owners lock him alone on the deck.

-I didn’t think I could ever tolerate living in such a tumultuous environment day in and day out, but here’s how we managed and will continue to manage without going crazy:
+I didn’t think I could ever tolerate living in such a tumultuous environment day in and day out, but here’s how we managed and will continue to manage without going crazy and also staying safe: